 Common reasons for this may include, but are not limited to:

-1. Carpet Cleaning, replacement
+1. Carpet Cleaning, stains and/or replacement carpets

 2. General Cleaning and Tidying of internal/external areas

 3. Redecorating, painting

 4. Repairs to broken items i.e. glass shower panels, internal doors, kitchen cupboards or ovens

 5. Missing/Stolen items i.e furniture, beds, tables or chairs

 6. Rent Arrears

 As a managing agent, we always try to offer tenants the opportunity to address any matters themselves, but there are times when this is either not possible, or they simply choose not to.